 Regardless of whether alcohol rules every minute of your life, or you’re a high functioning alcoholic that’s able to “skate by” despite having a drinking problem, professional treatment is needed.
 Left untreated, alcohol addiction can lead to lifelong consequences including liver damage, memory loss and cirrhosis.

 The best way to overcome an addiction to alcohol is to seek professional treatment in a rehab center.
-For information about treatment centers that can help you or someone you care about get back on track, call 800-836-4134 to speak with a caring admissions coordinator.
+For information about treatment centers that can help you or someone you care about get back on track, call 800-836-4134 Who Answers? to speak with a caring admissions coordinator.
 Our counselors are standing by to assist you 24 hours a day, 7 days a week.

 Drug addiction is a serious problem that affects millions of people throughout the United States.
 Illicit drugs such as meth, cocaine and heroin are readily found in night clubs, on street corners and even in our schools.
 These drugs all carry a significant potential for addiction that cannot be overlooked.

-If you suspect that someone you care about is abusing an illicit substance, call our helpline today at 800-836-4134 for help.
+If you suspect that someone you care about is abusing an illicit substance, call our helpline today at 800-836-4134 Who Answers? for help.
 Or treatment referral service can answer your questions, verify insurance and provide you with a free, no obligation referral for help.

 In addition to the many dangerous street drugs that lead to addiction, people just like you are also suffering from addiction to prescription painkillers, over-the-counter medications, and other legal substances.
 Both illicit drugs and legal drugs have the potential to lead to addiction if they are abused regularly or if they are not taken as prescribed.